NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 })
 ```

-It will reset Hardhat Network, starting a new instance in the state described [here](../hardhat-network/README.md#hardhat-network-initial-state).
+This will reset Hardhat Network, starting a new instance in the state described [here](../hardhat-network/README.md#hardhat-network-initial-state).

 ## Troubleshooting

 ### "Project ID does not have access to archive state"

-As we mentioned in the ["Pinning a block"](#pinning-a-block) section, Infura only lets you have access to the state of the blockchain during recent blocks.
-To avoid this problem, you can use a local archive node, or a service that provides one like Alchemy or ArchiveNode.io.
+Using Infura without the archival addon you will only have access to the state of the blockchain during recent blocks.
+To avoid this problem, you can use a local archive node, or a service that provides archival data like [Alchemy](https://alchemyapi.io/).

-### "project ID is required"

-You get this error when you forget to set your project id in a Infura URL, for example if you use `https://mainnet.infura.io`.